grdw/grdw/_posts/2021-11-05-project-euler-30-digit-fifth-powers.md

 }
 ```

 The first questions I have is: does the fact that the numbers are of length 4 trivial or not?
 Can I lazily assume that for the powers of 5, these numbers are only going to be 5 digits long?
-Let's assume that the boundaries are beteen 2 and 9999 for a fourth power number.
-If I use `int_to_vec()` from "Power digit sum" I come up with this proof:
+Let's assume that the boundaries are between 2 and 9999 for a fourth power number.
+If I use `int_to_vec()` from ["Power digit sum"](/2021/10/26/project-euler-16-power-digit-sum.html) I come up with this proof:

 ```rust
 fn problem_30() -> Vec<u128>{